-- In option A and B, information shall be gathered in each of the four categories. - At least one of the criteria must be met by a score on a GaDOE approved nationally normed-referenced test. - Any data used to establish eligibility in one category shall not be used to establish eligibility in another category. - If a rating scale is used to evaluate creativity, a rating scale shall not be used to evaluate motivation.
-If a rating scale is used to evaluate motivation, a rating scale shall not be used to evaluate creativity. - Any piece of information used to establish eligibility shall be current within two years. - Local school systems must establish policies regarding the use of data gathered and analyzed by private entities.
+- In option A and B, information must be gathered in each of the four categories. - At least one of the criteria must be met by a score on a GaDOE-approved, nationally norm-referenced test. - Any data used to establish eligibility in one category cannot be used to establish eligibility in another category. - If a rating scale is used to evaluate creativity, a rating scale cannot be used to evaluate motivation.
+If a rating scale is used to evaluate motivation, a rating scale cannot be used to evaluate creativity. - Any piece of information used to establish eligibility must be current within two years. - Local school systems must establish policies regarding the use of data gathered and analyzed by private entities.

 Category Option A Option B Student must have a qualifying score in the mental ability AND achievement categories.
 Student must qualify in three of the four categories.
-Mental Ability Grades K-2 99th% percentile composite score on a nationally age normed mental ability test Grades 3-12 ≥96th percentile composite score on a nationally age normed mental ability test Grades K- 12 ≥ 96 th percentile composite OR appropriate component score on a nationally age normed mental ability tests Achievement ➤ Grades K-12 ≥ 90 th percentile Total Reading, Total Math, or Complete Battery on a nationally normed achievement test Grades K-12 ≥ 90th percentile Total Reading, Total Math, or Complete Battery on a nationally normed achievement test Grades K - 12 Superior product/performance with a score ≥ 90 on a scale of 1-100, as evaluated by a panel of three or more qualified evaluators Creativity > Evaluation data required Grades K-12 ≥ 90th percentile on composite score on a nationally normed creativity test Grades K-12 Rating scales used to qualify student creativity must equate to the 90th percentile Grades K-12 Superior product/performance with a score ≥ 90 on a scale of 1-100, as evaluated by a panel of three or more qualified evaluators Motivation ➤ Evaluation data required Grades 6-12 Two-year average of a 3.5 GPA on a 4.0 scale in regular core subject of mathematics, English/language arts, social studies, science, and full year world languages.
+Mental Ability Grades K-2: 99th percentile composite score on a nationally age normed mental ability test Grades 3-12: ≥96th percentile composite score on a nationally age-normed mental ability test Grades K- 12: ≥ 96th percentile composite OR appropriate component score on a nationally age-normed mental ability test Achievement Grades K-12: ≥ 90th percentile Total Reading, Total Math, or Complete Battery on a nationally normed achievement test Grades K-12: ≥ 90th percentile Total Reading, Total Math, or Complete Battery on a nationally normed achievement test Grades K - 12: Superior product/performance with a score ≥ 90 on a scale of 1-100, as evaluated by a panel of three or more qualified evaluators Creativity Evaluation data required Grades K-12: ≥ 90th percentile on composite score on a nationally normed creativity test Grades K-12: Rating scales used to qualify student creativity must equate to the 90th percentile Grades K-12: Superior product/performance with a score ≥ 90 on a scale of 1-100, as evaluated by a panel of three or more qualified evaluators

+Motivation Evaluation data required Grades 6-12: Two-year average of a 3.5 GPA on a 4.0 scale in regular core subject of mathematics, ELA, social studies, science, and full year world languages.
 (See pg.
-35-36 for additional information) Grades K-12 Rating scales used to qualify student motivation must equate to the 90th percentile Grades K - 12 Superior product/performance/structured observation with a score ≥ 90 on a scale of 1-100, as evaluated by a panel of three or more qualified evaluators
+36 for additional information) Grades K-12: Rating scales used to qualify student motivation must equate to the 90th percentile Grades K - 12: Superior product/performance/structured observation with a score ≥ 90 on a scale of 1-100, as evaluated by a panel of three or more qualified evaluators